geekyBrewster/HackTheGap2018/README.md

 ### Completed Features

 - [x] Allow caretaker to add medications
-- [x] Caretaker can send medication reminders to their loved ones
+- [x] Caretaker can send medication reminders to their loved ones using Twilio

 ### Next Steps

+- [ ] Send text messages at pre-scheduled times
 - [ ] View medication schedule on a calendar
 - [ ] Send message reminders on a save schedule
 - [ ] Incorporate IoT and SmartTV integration for reminder messages

 ## Authors

-* Name of author(s)
+* Katie Whalen
+* Amanda Kirchner
+* Stephanie Freund
+* Amelie Collins
+* Anna Katherine Baker
+* Jackie Torborg

 ## Acknowledgments

+* Thanks to Beth for helping out the group on the non-coding side
 * Prime Academy for the SEAN stack app shell